What is the Federal Solar Tax Credit?

 New Federal Tax Credit Breakdown:

-Over the next few years, that’s a $1,800 savings loss and after 2022, the ITC will no longer exist.
+Over the next few years, that’s a $1,800 savings loss and after 2022, the Federal tax credit for solar will no longer exist.
 As of right now, there’s nothing in place to offer savings this substantial, creating a major loss for those who wait to go solar.

-Currently, lawmakers are submitting proposals to extend the ITC at its full 30-percent rate.
+Currently, lawmakers are submitting proposals to renew the tax credit at its full 30-percent rate.
 Senators and representatives claim these proposals “create jobs, bolster the economy and address climate change.”
 While this initiative brings hope, there is significant uncertainty, especially with big elections looming on the horizon.

 How Do State Incentives Play a Role?

 If you’re considering going solar, there’s no time like the present.
 But, this isn’t a secret.
-The ITC drop is motivating homeowners to begin the solar process now, causing state incentives to dwindle.
+The recent drop in incentives is motivating homeowners to begin the solar process now, causing state incentives to dwindle.

 Claim Your Solar Savings

 Whether you’ve been planning to go solar for some time now or are just beginning to consider the idea, we highly recommend taking the leap.
-Dirty electricity from the grid is far more expensive than producing your own energy.
+Conventional electricity from the grid is far dirtier and more expensive than producing your own energy.